 - Vitamin E increases blood flow which improves scalp health and encourages hair growth.

-- It plays a significant role in creating a protective barrier on skin’s surface which helps lock in skin moisture.
+- It plays a significant role in creating a protective barrier on the skin’s surface, which helps lock in skin moisture.

 Vitamin E Fruits